Covid-19-Response-Greece/covid19-greece-api/README.md

 This project is performed by volunteers of [COVID-19 Response Greece](https://www.covid19response.gr).

 ## Data sources
 This API combines data from multiple sources.
-All data are fetched from [here](https://github.com/Covid-19-Response-Greece/covid19-data-greece).
+All data are fetched from [here](https://github.com/Covid-19-Response-Greece/covid19-data-greece) and updated 3 times a day using Github Actions.

 * Johns Hopkins CSSE: https://systems.jhu.edu/research/public-health/ncov